RMassambone/Shape-Newton-covering/README.md

 # Shape-Newton-covering
-Source codes related to the paper: E. G. Birgin, A. Laurain, R. Massambone, and A. G. Santana, A Shape-Newton approach to the problem of covering with identical balls, published in SIAM Journal on Scientific Computing.
+Source codes related to the paper: E. G. Birgin, A. Laurain, R. Massambone, and A. G. Santana, A Shape-Newton approach to the problem of covering with identical balls, published in SIAM Journal on Scientific Computing, [Paper]([https://www.google.com](https://epubs.siam.org/doi/10.1137/21M1426067)).

 All codes needed to reproduce the numerical experiments in the paper are included.
 The third party codes Algencan 4.0.0 and GEOMPACK are